hassdx/terraform-practice/general_task.md

 -	**Virtual Network**: `name={StudentName}-{StudentSurname}-01-vnet-us-central`, `cidr=10.10.0.0/16`, `location="centralus"`
 -	**Subnets**: `name={StudentName}-{StudentSurname}-01-subnet`, `cidr=10.10.1.0/24`

 **Hint**: A local value assigns a name to an expression, so you can use it multiple times within a module without repeating it.

-Store all resources from this task in the `network.tf` file.
+Store all resources of this task in the `network.tf` file.
 Store all locals in `locals.tf`.
 If you use terraform variables, store them in `variables.tf`.

 Equip all possible resources with following tags or labels:
   - `Terraform=true`,
   - `Project=epam-tf-lab`
   - `Owner={StudentName}_{StudentSurname}`